esl/amoc/doc/distributed.md

 (it is indicated with dot `.` at the end of command).
 It will set build context at the project root.
 Dockerfile commands expects a context to be set like that:
- - it copies **current** source code into container to compile it.
+ - it copies the **current** source code into the container to compile it.
  - It looks for files in `docker/` relative path.

-When image is ready you can start either a single instance of Amoc or configure a distributed environment, for which you should follow the steps described below.
+When the image is ready you can start either a single instance of Amoc or configure a distributed environment, for which you should follow the steps described below.

 Before running Amoc containers, create a network and start a Graphite instance to collect and visualise some metrics.